 For date filling:

-300 g dates, destoned and roughly chopped
+300 g dates, destoned and roughly chopped200 g water

 50 g honey or golden syrup or sugar